graphql-cats/graphql-cats/README.md

 a [gitter chat](https://gitter.im/graphql-cats/graphql-cats).
 If you would like to join this effort and be part of the project, please let us know.

-There is still a number of open questions that we need to figure out together:
+There are still a number of open questions that we need to figure out together:

 * [File format and structure](https://github.com/graphql-cats/graphql-cats/issues/3)
 * [Error message assertions](https://github.com/graphql-cats/graphql-cats/issues/5)